Maxx Crosby: 2021

-In Week 1 of the 2021 season, Crosby recorded six tackles, two tackles for loss, and two sacks in a 33–27 win over the Baltimore Ravens.
+During the season opener, Crosby recorded six tackles, two tackles for loss, and two sacks in a 33–27 overtime victory over the Baltimore Ravens.
 For his efforts, he earned his second career AFC Defensive Player of the Week honor.
 In Week 6, Crosby recorded six tackles, 12 pressures, and a season-high three sacks in a 34–24 win over the Broncos.
-In week 18, Crosby earned his third AFC Defensive Player of the Week honor, which was his second of the season, for registering six tackles, three tackles for a loss, four quarterback hits, 11 pressures, two sacks and three passes defended against the Los Angeles Chargers.
+In Week 18, Crosby earned his third AFC Defensive Player of the Week honor, which was his second of the season, for registering six tackles, three tackles for a loss, four quarterback hits, 11 pressures, two sacks and three passes defended against the Los Angeles Chargers.

 Crosby would set a number of personal bests that season, which included passes defended (7) and a team-leading amount of quarterback hits (30), more than doubling his career highs at that point for both statistics.
 Crosby was named as a 2021 second-team All-Pro edge rusher by the Associated Press.
 He was ranked 59th by his fellow players on the NFL Top 100 Players of 2022.

 2022

 On March 11, 2022 (the second anniversary of becoming sober), Crosby signed a four-year, $98.98 million contract extension with the Raiders.
 He finished the season with a career-high 12.5 sacks, 89 total tackles, four passes defended, and three forced fumbles.
-He led the NFL in tackles for loss with 22, and was named a 2022 Pro Bowler for his season performance.
+Crosby led the NFL in tackles for loss with 22, and was named a 2022 Pro Bowler for his season performance.
 He was ranked 17th by his fellow players on the NFL Top 100 Players of 2023.

 2023

 In Week 5 against the Green Bay Packers, Crosby recorded four tackles for loss, the most in the league that week, and a sack and was named AFC Defensive Player of the Week for his performance.
-He finished the 2023 season with 14.5 sacks, 90 total tackles (55 solo), two passes defended, two forced fumbles, one fumble recovery.
+He finished the 2023 season with 14.5 sacks, 90 total tackles (55 solo), two passes defended, two forced fumbles, and a fumble recovery.
 He tied for the league lead with 23 total tackles for loss.
 He earned Pro Bowl honors for the 2023 season.
-He was ranked tenth by his fellow players on the NFL Top 100 Players of 2024.
+He was ranked 10th by his fellow players on the NFL Top 100 Players of 2024.